marioepugh/learning-journal/LJ-code201-day2.md

 Worked on BusMall yesterday which was a challenge.
 Didn’t get it fully working yesterday but will today.
 -I am writing this journal on the bus, I am sure if this was an idea for people they would enjoy it judging by the long faces I am seeing this morning.
 -My goat for Tuesday is to get everything turned in and get my work current before end of day.

+"# LJ Code 201 - Day 13”

+BusMall is challenging, this week has been challenging and it isn’t getting any easier yet.
+However I know I have learned techniques from the beginning.
+It will become better overtime.
+-Working on making my BusMall print out a list, right now it is duplicating and not printing what I need it to.
+-When I fixed some errors on my page myself I felt like something was starting to click.
+-I attended the Operation Code Meet up, that was fun and interesting and I see I need to start attending more meet ups if I want to gain more knowledge and meet others in this new community that I am joining.